Location: Atlanta, GA

 The Challenge

-In Fall 2018, when Kara Stimpson took over as principal at Jean Childs Young Middle School in Atlanta, Georgia, she had her work cut out for her.
+In Fall 2018, when Kara Stimpson took over as principal at Jean Childs Young Middle School in Atlanta, Georgia, she had her work cut out for her: the school had been underperforming for several years, and in addition to poor academic performance, student behavior and discipline issues were a constant struggle.

-The school had been underperforming for several years, and in addition to poor academic performance, student behavior and discipline issues were a constant struggle.
 Principal Stimpson was determined to improve Young Middle School and build a culture of success with students and teachers while building leaders’ instructional capacity among teachers.

-So in the 2018–19 school year, they began doing classroom observations and giving teachers feedback on a regular basis.
+So in the 2018–2019 school year, they began doing classroom observations and giving teachers feedback on a regular basis.

 “We used a Google doc I built and did glows and grows and next steps with teachers, and we kept that running all year,” said Stimpson.
-“But I have a large leadership team, which means a lot of people giving feedback to a lot of teachers, and I quickly realized we needed something to help us better manage that.”
+“But I have a large leadership team, which means a lot of people give feedback to a lot of teachers, and I quickly realized we needed something to help us better manage that.”

 The Solution